angelandy1909/skill-assessment-agent/README.md

 - [[https://huggingface.co/spaces/Angelandy/JD-Skill-Analyzer](https://huggingface.co/spaces/Angelandy/JD-Skill-Analyzer)]

 ## Project Purpose
-This project helps compare a **job description** with a **resume** to see how well a candidate fits a role.
-The model analyzes the candidate’s resume against a company-specific job description and identifies skill gaps, keyword gaps, and role alignment issues.
-Based on this analysis, it suggests resume edits and learning recommendations to improve the candidate’s match with the target role.
-It helps candidates understand what is missing in their resume for a specific company or role.
-They can then improve their resume wording, highlight the right experience, and focus on the skills they need to build.
-It helps recruiters and hiring teams shortlist candidates faster.
-Instead of manually reading every resume in detail, they can quickly see who is a strong match, who has gaps, and who may need further evaluation.
-This saves time and improves hiring quality.
-The model acts like a bridge between a job opening and a candidate’s resume.
-It tells the candidate how to improve and tells the company who fits best.
+JD Skill Analyzer compares a job description with a resume to evaluate candidate fit.
+It identifies skill gaps, keyword gaps and role alignment issues, then suggests resume edits and personalized learning recommendations.
+This helps candidates highlight the right experience and build missing skills through a personalized learning plan focused on adjacent skills, with suggested platforms that provide easy access to the right resources.
+It also generates assessment questions based on weak or missing skills, helping candidates prepare for interviews while enabling recruiters to quickly see strong matches, gaps, and areas needing further evaluation.
+The tool acts as a bridge between job openings and resumes, improving both candidate preparation and hiring efficiency.

 It helps to:
 - Identify **hard skills** the candidate has or is missing, such as Python, SQL, data analysis, dashboarding, or generative AI.